IBM/dbb-zappbuild/README.md

 * **Full Build** - Build all programs (or buildable files) of an application.
 * **Impact Build** - Build only programs impacted by source files that have changed since the last successful build.
 * **Topic Branch Build** - Detects when building a topic branch for the first time and will automatically clone the dependency data collections from the main build branch in order to avoid having to rescan the entire application.
+* **Scan Source** - Skip the actual building and only scan source files to store dependency data in collection (migration scenario).
-* **Scan Only** - Skip the actual building and only scan source files for dependency data.
+* **Scan Source + Outputs** - Skip the actual building and only scan source files and existing load modules to dependency data in source and output collection (migration scenario with static linkage scenarios).

 Links to additional documentation is provided in the table below.
 Instructions on invoking a zAppBuild is included in [BUILD.md](BUILD.md).